 }

-If you look at the above resources, you are going to see how the link between them is created on the Kubernetes one, specifically at the location and resource_group_name parameters.
-Due to the way it’s done, we are ensuring the resource group is created first, and we are accessing its location and name attributed inside of the Kubernetes Cluster.
+If you look at the above resources, you will see how the link between them is created on the Kubernetes one, specifically at the location and resource_group_name parameters.
+This way, we ensure the resource group is created first, and we access its location and name attributed inside of the Kubernetes Cluster.

-In that way, the cluster and the resource group in which the cluster will be created will reside in the same location.
+Thus, the cluster and the resource group in which it will be created will reside in the same location.

 variable "kube_params" {